ken-max/RnD/_templates/project_header_template.md

 # Uh Oh!

-You did not properly set up the `About` file for your collection!
+You did not properly set up the `About` file for your project!
 Be sure you followed the directions located [here](README.md)

  {% endif %}